EEG Procedure, Types, Protocols, Normal vs Abnormal & EEG FAQ's

 - Preparatory steps.

-- Make sure your hair is washed the night before the test, and don’t use sprays or gel in your hair till the test is done.
+- Make sure your hair is washed the night before the test, and don’t use spray or gel in your hair till the test is done.

 - Once your test is scheduled, check with your doctor if you should take or avoid taking any medications in your EEG test day.